ietf-rats/draft-birkholz-rats-uccs/draft-birkholz-rats-uccs.md

 ## UCCS and Remote ATtestation procedureS (RATS)

+For the purposes of this section, the Verifier is the receiver of the UCCS and the Attester is the provider of the UCCS.

 Secure Channels can be transient in nature.
 For the purposes of this specification, the mechanisms used to establish a Secure Channel are out of scope.

-As a minimum requirement in the scope of RATS Claims, however, the Verifier (the receiver of the UCCS) MUST authenticate the Attester (the provider of the UCCS) as part of the establishment of the Secure Channel, which MUST provide integrity of the communication from the Attester to the Verifier.
+As a minimum requirement in the scope of RATS Claims, the Verifier MUST authenticate the Attester as part of the establishment of the Secure Channel.
+Furthermore, the channel MUST provide integrity of the communication from the Attester to the Verifier.
-If confidentiality is also required, the receiving side needs to be be authenticated as well, i.e., as a result the secure channel then MUST mutually authenticate Verifier and the Attester.
+If confidentiality is also required, the receiving side needs to be be authenticated as well, i.e., the Verifier and the Attester SHOULD mutually authenticate when establishing the Secure Channel.

 The extent to which a Secure Channel can provide assurances that UCCS originate from a trustworthy attesting environment depends on the characteristics of both the cryptographic mechanisms used to establish the channel and the characteristics of the attesting environment itself.

 A Secure Channel established or maintained using weak cryptography may not provide the assurance required by a relying party of the authenticity and integrity of the UCCS.

+Ultimately, it is up to the Verifier's policy to determine whether to accept a UCCS from the Attester and to the type of Secure Channel it must negotiate.
+While the security considerations of the cryptographic algorithms used are similar to COSE, the considerations of the secure channel should also adhere to the policy configured at each of the Attester and the Verifier.
+However, the policy controls and definitions are out of scope for this document.

 Where the security assurance required of an attesting environment by a relying party requires it, the attesting environment may be implemented